koosie0507/llm-tst-consistency/README.md

 The question is, though, how might we evaluate their usefulness.
 There's already lots of answers to this question and all of them come with caveats.
-Far from being a perfect answer, handcrafted linguistic features can evaluate at least partially whether one text style matches another.
+Albeit not a perfect answer to this question, handcrafted linguistic features
+are:

+* a well documented notion in computational linguisitics
+* able to evaluate text style (at least partially).

-HLFs are well documented in computational linguistics and have received recent attention in the context of assessing text readability.
+HLFs have received recent attention in the context of assessing text readability.
-This reposiory contains an experiment that assesses how well large language models can follow instructions derived from handcrafted linguistic features.
+This repository contains an experiment that assesses how well large language models can follow instructions derived from HLFs.

 ## Running the Experiment